Towards AMS measurements of $^{91}$Nb, $^{94}$Nb and $^{93}$Mo produced in fusion environment: Introduction

-To validate these codes, experimental campaigns have been conducted at the Joint Experimental Torus (JET) reactor, where foils of different materials intended for use in the ITER reactor were placed inside plasma chamber.
+To validate these codes, experimental campaigns have been conducted at the Joint Experimental Torus (JET) reactor, where foils of different materials intended for use in the ITER reactor were placed inside the plasma chamber.
 After the campaign the activities of several short lived radionuclides were measured in those foils and compared with the ones calculated with FISPACT-II taking into account the fluence and energy distribution of the neutrons, and the irradiation schedule \cite{Packer2021,Packer2024}.
 While the weighted average of the ratio between calculated and experimental activities (C/E) for the D-T campaign DTE2 was 0.986\,$\pm$\,0.07, for some radionuclides and/or materials this ratio deviated significantly from 1, highlighting the importance of these experimental campaigns.
 An example is \textsuperscript{60}Co, where the C/E ratio is 2.09\,$\pm$\,0.04 for stainless steel SS316L and 3.29\,$\pm$\,0.03 for SS316L(N) \cite{Packer2024}.
-Since these measurements were non-destructive, the neutron irradiated foils, with masses between 0.5\,g and 1.0\,g, are still available for the measurement of long-lived radionuclides.
-In materials containing molybdenum, three long-lived radioisotopes become important contributors to the external dose 100-300\,years after the end of operation: \textsuperscript{91}Nb, \textsuperscript{94}Nb, and \textsuperscript{93}Mo \cite{Gilbert2020}.
+Since these measurements were non-destructive, the neutron irradiated foils, with masses between 0.5 g and 1.0\,g, are still available for the measurement of long-lived radionuclides.
+In materials containing molybdenum, three long-lived radioisotopes become important contributors to the dose at 1\,m from the source 100-300~years after the end of operation, and therefore of relevance for the long-term disposal of these materials: \textsuperscript{91}Nb, \textsuperscript{94}Nb, and \textsuperscript{93}Mo \cite{Gilbert2020}.